wedeling/FabUQCampaign/Tutorial_ocean.md

     }
 ```

 3. Create an encoder, decoder and collation element.
 The encoder links the template file to EasyVVUQ and defines the name of the input file (`ocean_in.json`).
-The ade model `examples/ocean_2D/sc/ocean.py` writes the total energy (`E`) to a simple `.csv` file, hence we select the `SimpleCSV` decoder, where in this case we have a single output column:
+The model `examples/ocean_2D/sc/ocean.py` writes the total energy (`E`) to a simple `.csv` file, hence we select the `SimpleCSV` decoder, where in this case we have a single output column:
 ```python
     output_filename = params["out_file"]["default"]
     output_columns = ["E"]